jacopofar/dsr-db/docker/slides.md

 contains all the files visible to the running app (including libraries and intepreters).

-Roughly, you can see the image as a copy of the disk of a computer with some app installed and ready to use.
+Roughly, you can see the image as a complete copy of the disk of a computer with some app already installed and configured and ready to use.

 There are repositories of useful public images, for example at hub.docker.com and **private** repositories for companies.